Ridgid or DeWalt?

 Features of Ridgid and DeWalt

-Our woodworkers are starting with a quick overview of each brand to give beginners and seasoned professionals a better understanding.
+I’ll begin by giving you a quick rundown of each brand to provide both beginners and seasoned professionals with a better understanding.

 The Ridgid tools name is associated with quality and durability.
 The power tool brand also has a wide range of products to choose from including handheld tools to larger and industrial machines.
 You also get plumbing tools, camera equipment, and even diagnostic cameras from the Ridgid Tool Company.